 How Close Germany Came to Winning WW2?

-Let’s have a quick recap of the factors that led to WW2 before discussing how close Germany was to winning WW2.
+Let’s quickly recap the factors that led to WW2 before discussing how close Germany was to winning WW2.

 The early victories of Germany and Japan shook the opponents, posing a valid threat.
 However, both countries failed to strike when the iron was hot.
-All they needed was one massive blow, and they could have won WW2.
+They needed one massive blow, and they could have won WW2.

 War on Two Fronts